 Taiji boxing and the art of effective communication

-Taiji boxing is a rare and exact science, but it is also an art form because each practitioner will have their own unique method of presenting and applying its principles, both as an effective form of self defence and a method of self- cultivation and disease preventions.
+Taiji boxing is a rare and exact science, but it is also an art form because each practitioner will have their own unique method of presenting and applying its principles, both as an effective form of self defense and a method of self- cultivation and disease prevention’s.
 The principles embedded in this discipline stem back thousands of years and incorporate a belief system from Indo-Chinese histories.
 The premise is based in two complementary philosophies, Taoism and Buddhism.

 Taoism was developed along time ago, around the 6th century B. C..
 E Lao Tzu is considered to be the founder of this philosophy.
 It is based in nature and its circadian, ecological influences, through observations, and interpretations on its effects on mankind.
 Taoism was based on the Taoist sage’s empirical observations and applications of natural physical laws.
 The major goal of all Taoist sages was to reach a state of “immortality”.
 This was to mean to transcend all physical and spiritual restriction and live in harmony and unity with nature.
 Taoism introduced the concept of yin and yang, and the theory of complementary opposite.
 This later included the five element theory and the eight trigrams with the development of theories for the book, “The I-Chin” or the book of changes.

 Buddhism was introduced to China from India around the 6 the century by Siddhartha Gautama of the Shakhya clan, who introduced the philosophy and exercises of yoga and meditation.
 This philosophy focused more on internal and spiritual development, and on the concept of compassion and non-violence as a means of personal development.
 The higher goal is to reach a state “Enlightenment” which is to cultivate both wisdom and compassion.